thofisch/doc-12factor/docs/concurrency.md

 # Concurrency

-{==Cloud-native/Kubernetes/"cloud-friendly"==} applications should scale out using the process model.
+Cloud-native applications should scale out using the process model.

 Instead of making a single big process even larger, you create multiple processes, and then distribute the load of the application among those processes.